prowler-cloud/prowler/docs/developer-guide/unit-testing.md

         expiration=True,
     )

-    # We set a mocked aws_provider info for AWS not to share the same info
+    # We set a mocked aws_provider to unify providers, this way will share provider info
     # between tests
     aws_provider = set_mocked_aws_provider([AWS_REGION_US_EAST_1])

     # In this scenario we have to mock also the IAM service and the iam_client from the check to enforce    # that the iam_client used is the one created within this check because patch != import, and if you     # execute tests in parallel some objects can be already initialised hence the check won't be isolated.